How to Lace Jordan 1s

 Credit: Nike

-How to lace Jordan 1
+How to lace a Jordan 1: Step-by-step

 To achieve the signature look of Nike's official photos, follow this method to lace your Jordan 1 Highs.
 This technique also works for Jordan 1 Lows and Mids; simply stop earlier with those styles.